JeremyMet/matrix_bot/README.md

 One can finally add rooms and services before running matrix_os bot (*matrix_obj.spawn()*).

 Note that each room "lives" independently in a sense that each room does have its service list.
 Services can be shared between room.
 All services are "clock sensitive" by default (meaning their *run_on_clock* subroutines will be called once per second).
 This sensitiviy removed however (*module.set_clock_sensitivity_off()*).

+In a matrix room in which module *A* has been installed, one simply has to write *tbot A* to call the *A* module.
+Of course, parameters can be added to the message as *tbot A parameter_0 paramater_1 ... parameter_n* but this input should be manually processed in the *run* method.